Giving notice of a marriage or civil partnership

 - Immigration status document

-- From 2 March 2015, couples subject to immigration control will be required to produce specified evidence of settled or permanent residence, a marriage or civil partnership visa or exemption from immigration control.
-Couples without these documents will be referred to the Home Office immigration section.
+- Couples subject to immigration control will be required to produce specified evidence of settled or permanent residence, a marriage or civil partnership visa or exemption from immigration control.
+Couples without these documents will be referred to the Home Office immigration section

-You must also both bring at least 2 documents to prove your address.
-They must be dated within the last 3 months.
+You must also both bring one document to prove your address.
 This can include:

 If you’ve been divorced or widowed, please bring: